cables-gl/cables_dev/README.md

 ## installation

 ### short version

 * install [`nvm`](https://github.com/nvm-sh/nvm#install--update-script) (on plain windows install `nodejs` and `npm` for the version specified in `.nvmrc`)
 * install memcached (or use `docker-compose up`)
 * install mongodb (or use `docker-compose up`)
 * install git
 * clone this repository using  `git clone git@github.com:undev-studio/cables_dev.git`
 * run `install_local.sh` (needs sudo password on linux)
+* run `npm run start` and open a browser on 'http://localhost:5711' (see below for other options)

 ### long/manual version